-- The hangtag and polybag are packaging materials and excluded from the net weight; - The pocket, collar, cuffs, buttons, care label, embroidery thread, and interlining are considered trim. - If the total weight of the trims is \leq 10% of the net weight, those may be specified as supplementary weight. - If the total weight of the trims is 10% or more, some or all of the textile trims may be included in the composition.
+- The hangtag and polybag are packaging materials and excluded from the net weight; - The pocket, collar, cuffs, buttons, care label, embroidery thread, and interlining are considered trim - If the total weight of the trims is $\leq$ 10% of the net weight, those may be specified as supplementary weight.

+Calibration 268 Clarification of Trims in Material Composition

+• If the total weight of the trims is 10% or more, some or all of the textile trims may be included in the composition.
 Since the buttons are non-textile, they are not included in the material composition unless they are claimed material in which case they should be claimed as components.

-Calibration 248 Remote Audit of an ICS References: RAF-102-V2.2 (D3.2), RDS-102-V3.3 (D3.2) Situation: review, but current ups for group management functions is usually focused on document control and riteria (RAF-102-V2.2 RAF Certification Procedures and RDS-102-V3.3 RDS ures) do not allow for these functions to be audited remotely.
+Calibration 248 Remote Audit of an ICS

+References: RAF-102-V2.2 (D3.2), RDS-102-V3.3 (D3.2)

+Situation: Auditing of farm groups for group management functions is usually focused on document control and review, but current criteria (RAF-102-V2.2 RAF Certification Procedures and RDS-102-V3.3 RDS Certification Procedures) do not allow for these functions to be audited remotely.

 Interpretation: Group management functions of the ICS for RAF and RDS farm groups may be audited remotely by the certification body, i.e. in a remote audit.
 This does not include audits of farms or of any processing or storage facilities.
-Conformity and Iss e Date: 2025.01.01 Status: Issued

-Calibration 267 Naming the Farm Group on Animal Fiber TCs References: ASR-104-V3.1 (B2.13)
+Calibration 267 Naming the Farm Group on Animal Fiber TCs

+References: ASR-104-V3.1 (B2.13)

-There is a need to make information about an animal fiber farm group available to the brand, though the current transaction certificate does not allow for this information to be shared.
+Situation: There is a need to make information about an animal fiber farm group available to the brand, though the current transaction certificate does not allow for this information to be shared.

-The applicable RAF farm group(s) may be identified on a transaction certificate in Box 12 using one of the following declarations:
+Interpretation: The applicable RAF farm group(s) may be identified on a transaction certificate in Box 12 using one of the following declarations: